-- Take shorter showers and don't leave the faucet running while brushing your teeth to conserve water. - Wash clothes in full loads using the cold water temperature setting. - Clean your dryer's lint trap regularly to prevent clogs in air flow, and set Automatic Dry Control to 'Dry' to maximize efficiency. - Keep your fan speed at level 1 and set your thermostat between 66-70 degrees in winter and 72-76 in summer. - Only run the dishwasher when you have a full load, and set the cycle to "light wash" with "heated dry" off for optimal efficiency.
+Take shorter showers and don't leave the faucet running while brushing your teeth to conserve water.

+Wash clothes in full loads using the cold water temperature setting.

+Clean your dryer's lint trap regularly to prevent clogs in air flow, and set Automatic Dry Control to 'Dry' to maximize efficiency.

+Keep your fan speed at level 1 and set your thermostat between 66-70 degrees in winter and 72-76 in summer.

+Only run the dishwasher when you have a full load, and set the cycle to "light wash" with "heated dry" off for optimal efficiency.

+FORT COLLINS CONNEXION

+222 Laporte Ave.
+(970) 212-2900 fcconnexion.com

+Century Link (800) 475-7526

+centurylink.com

+Comcast 215 E. Foothills Pkwy.
+(800) 934-6489

+DISH Fort Collins 140 W. Oak St. 1 (877) 404-3508

+Direct TV (888) 777-2454 directv.com

+GARBAGE SERVICE

-- Trash rates in Fort Collins are based on volume: vou are charged based on the size of your trash bin. - Services for trash collection are offered by private companies.
-Either you, your landlord, or your Home Owner's Association (HOA) arrange for trash/recyclables collection. - If you live in a house or apartment that does not provide a trash dumpster, you will need to arrange for garbage pick-up. - Note: It is illegal to throw away cardboard and electronics in Fort Collins.
+Trash rates in Fort Collins are based on volume; you are charged based on the size of your trash bin.
+Trash collection is provided by private companies.
+Either you, your landlord, or your Home Owner's Association (HOA) arrange for trash/recyclables collection.
+If you live in a house or apartment that does not provide a trash dumpster, you will need to arrange for garbage pick-up.
+Note: It is illegal to throw away cardboard and electronics in Fort Collins.
 Please reuse or recycle these items.